JohnWoodman/VBA-Macro-Dump-Process/README.md

 # VBA-Macro-Dump-Process
 This code will dump any user-level process specified and is written entirely in VBA.
-No shellcode injection or powershell used, only Windows API calls.
+No shellcode injection, powershell, or dropping EXE's used, only Windows API calls.

 [Related blog post](https://john-woodman.com/research/malicious-vba-macros-trials-tribulations/)